You can change your genes. Really.

 Have you been told by your doctor that you have a health condition because of bad luck or bad genes?

-Your health destiny is in your hands and NOT dictated by your genes contrary to what doctors may tell you.
+Your health destiny is in your hands and NOT 100% dictated by your genes, contrary to what doctors may tell you.
 Studies have now shown that only 10-30% of cancers can be attributed to genes – which leaves the other 70-90% being caused by lifestyle factors.

 Genes are like recipes.
-Most seasoned cooks don’t follow recipes to the T, and likewise our bodies don’t have to follow instructions given by our genes fully.
-The imprint is there, but our genes are interacting with our environment constantly and reacting to messages from the environment in order to protect us.
+Most seasoned cooks don’t follow recipes to the T, and likewise, our bodies don’t have to follow instructions given by our genes fully.
+The imprint is there, but our genes are interacting with our environment constantly and reacting to messages from the environment to protect us.

 Similarly, studies have shown that prostate cancer genes can be altered through diet and lifestyle intervention.